The 6 Best Countries to Incorporate a Company for Your Online Business

 Not all payment platforms are the same.
 Not all businesses are accepted by major providers, especially if you run a high-risk business.

-My suggestion is SecurionPay, a cross-device payment solution that offers both an online and mobile-based payment gateway.
+I suggest SecurionPay, a cross-device payment solution that offers both an online and mobile-based payment gateway.
 The platform is designed to maximise merchants' revenue.
-It accepts high-risk businesses (to the banks) and offers a truly competitive price.
+It accepts high-risk businesses (to the banks) at a competitive price.

 To make things easier, I created a simple table for you to discover the fees and accepted businesses.